panchalshubham0608/js-interview-questions/js/design/design_patterns_in_js.md

 **Flyweight Pattern**
 This pattern is used to reduce the memory usage or computational expenses by sharing as much as possible with similar objects.

+**Proxy Pattern**
+This design pattern provides an object that acts as a substitute for a real service object used by a client.
+A proxy is a class that functions as an interface to a particular resource.
+That resource may be remote, expensive to construct, or may require logging or some other added functionality.